tassiLuca/catch-bouncing-ball/README.md

 button within time T2, it gets one point augmenting the score, and the game goes on – augmenting the speed S and reducing the time T2 of a factor F. If the player does not press the button on time, the game is over.

+## More infos
+[Here]() you can find a short video demonstrating the system In `doc` folders you can find the system requirements and the breadboard circuit schemas.